-Studies show that if you take probiotics while taking the antibiotics your beneficial flora will recover to its normal state faster and you are less likely to develop an yeast infection.
+Studies show that if you take probiotics while taking the antibiotics your beneficial flora will recover to its normal state faster and you are less likely to develop a yeast infection.

-To summarize, wait couple hours if possible to take your probiotic pill, do not take it at the same time as antibiotics and take special probiotics for 30 more days after you are done.
+Wait a couple hours if possible to take your probiotic pill; do not take it at the same time as antibiotics, and snack on a yogurt afterward.

 Revitalize your microbiome after